Updated: May 12, 2018

 - Make 2 sets of photocopies of credit cards (you bring on your trip), driving license and passport.
 Leave one set at home, and the other — carry it with you, separate from your wallet or purse while on your travel.

-- Clear your credit card debts so you have room for your expenses.
-If you carry a big limit, you might want to request the credit card company to temporarily lower your limit (e.g. to the amount you require for your trip) to prevent thieves and others who make unauthorized charges to rack up your card.
+- Clear your credit card debts to have room for your expenses.
+Carrying a big limit: you might want to request the credit card company to temporarily lower your limit (e.g. to the amount you require for your trip) to prevent thieves and others who make unauthorized charges to rack up your card.